 If you live with other people, it can be difficult to ward off interruptions.
 Or you may have friends who think that because you are working from home, you will be open to them popping by or phoning you up for a chat.
 Make clear from the start what your working hours are.

 Let those you live with know if you are on a call.
 This is important not only to avoid unprofessional-looking interruptions but also as a way of preserving their dignity: Jennifer O’Connell tells the story of how she was on a video call when her boss’s wife walked out of the shower completely naked.
-Or this:

 It’s important to maintain the lines of communication while working from home.
 Hopefully your boss will make clear their expectations and outline the differences to a regular day in the office (for example processes may be slightly different).